mendhak/waveshare-epaper-display/README.md

 Then, open VSCode with the project, and it should automatically detect and switch to the virtual environment in the terminal.

+Copy `config.toml.example` to `config.toml` and configure your settings.

 To run the project, just run `./run.sh`.
-It will pick up env.sh variables, and run the various Python scripts.
+It will read config.toml and run the various Python scripts.

 To debug the project, open a Python script file such as `screen-calendar-get.py` or `screen-weather-get.py`, and press F5.
-It will generate a .env from env.sh, and run the script.
+It will use config.toml for settings and run the script.
 It can hit breakpoints, no problem.